The Strange Museum

 Slogans still on the wall, although faded give life to that time, a time of change.

-The cinema is open and showing movies found in an old cupboard during the renovations.
+The cinema will re open and show movies found in an old cupboard during the renovations.
 Classic black and white movies, exploitation movies and old Sci Fi from the 30's, through early 70's ... all full length ... all free.

 The Museum is always open ...
 I wont refuse those who want to see.